‘Avengers: Infinity War’: Here’s our ranking of Marvel’s MCU movies

-Oh, Thor – thank the lawd you redeemed yourself with Ragnarok, because before that you were floundering with the old-timey vibe that came off a bit like a Game of Thrones / LOTR knockoff.
+Oh, Thor – thank the lawd you redeemed yourself with Ragnarok, because before that you were floundering with the old-timey vibe that came off a bit like a cheap Game of Thrones or Lord of the Rings knockoff.
 One positive is the villain Loki (Tom Hiddleston), who holds the story up and keeps it going with his sociopathic spirit.

 The Incredible Hulk (2008)

 Hitting all the right notes of a superhero flick and serving a storyline beyond the Hulk’s origin story, The Incredible Hulk contained enough action to keep the fandom satisfied.
 That said, does anyone remember how or why Edward Norton ended up portraying the titular character?

 While he did what he could with the role, the unsurprising love story and dismissable big bad meant that the film suffered from a severe case of averageitis.
 It speaks volumes that the MCU hasn’t followed the story up – and if it did, no doubt the fandom would be crying out for Mark Ruffalo to continue as the big green monster.